What Is an Excellent Credit Score?

 Credit mix: While it’s possible to build an excellent credit score just using credit cards, lenders prefer to see a variety of loans on your credit report.
 Having installment loans (like student loans or a mortgage) and revolving credit (such as a credit card) is better than just having one type of loan.
 Around 10% of your score depends on your credit mix.

 New credit: When you apply for new credit or open a new line of credit, your FICO credit score drops a bit.
-If you need to take out a new loan, limit your rate shopping to a 14- to 45-day window so all the inquiries will count as one (beware: FICO offers no such exemption for credit card accounts.
+If you need to take out a new loan, limit your rate shopping to a 14- to 45-day window so all the inquiries will count as one.
 New credit determines about 10% of your FICO Score.

 How can I improve my credit?